oblac/jodd-site/content/doc/madvoc/10+setup.md

-Defined in `web.xml`, `MadvocConfigurator` implementation purpose is to configure the whole web application: to register actions, results and so on. `MadvocConfigurator` instance is wired into internal IoC container, so all *Madvoc* components are availiable.
+Defined in `web.xml`, `MadvocConfigurator` implementation purpose is to configure the whole web application: to register actions, results and so on. `MadvocConfigurator` instance is wired into internal IoC container, so all *Madvoc* components are available.

 Default `MadvocConfigurator` implementation is `AutomagicMadvocConfigurator`.
 Despite the funny name, it is really one